 Summertime brings days filled with adventure and relaxation.
 But, especially if you plan to take a trip abroad, it can also bring lots of unexpected expenses.
 I’ve been fortunate to have taken many memorable trips to foreign lands, but have inevitably made some dumb mistakes which squeezed the life out of my already trim budget!
-Here are some of the many monetary hazards you should steer clear of.
+Today I highlight some of the many monetary hazards you should steer clear of.

 1. Don’t reserve a seat